 We provide children in KS2 with the opportunity to learn either the keyboard (Mandy Grant) or guitar (James Eady) from our peripatetic music teachers on a weekly basis for a small charge.
 They can have individual or paired lessons during the school day and are encouraged to perform during assemblies throughout the year and also at an end of term concert.

-At Beech Grove we have a singing assembly every week for KS1 and KS2.
+At Beech Grove we have a singing assembly every week for EYFS/KS1 and for KS2.
 We have a successful choir available to all KS2 children.
 We are very proud of our choir who regularly perform to audiences, both in and outside school.
 In the past, our choir have performed at Wellington Park, Wells Cathedral and for the Wellington Christmas Light switch on evening.
 They also perform at a number of residential homes and for various community groups as well as singing outside of the local Co-op.

-We hope that they enjoy the experience of developing their musical skills.
-If your child is interested in learning the guitar, keyboard or progressing once they have completed their whole class tuition please speak to Mrs Blake at the school(Music co-ordinator), or to Somerset Music on 01823 348262 or email firstname.lastname@example.org.
-Alternatively, if you would like further information on the work of Somerset Music, please visit their website www.somerset.org.uk.
+We hope that all of our pupils enjoy the experience of developing their musical skills.
+If your child is interested in learning the guitar, keyboard or progressing once they have completed their whole class tuition, please speak to Mrs Blake (our music leader).Music Policy